Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 If you have read the general tutorial about [[writing sorters|Writing a sorter]], you might be interested in a full concrete example.
-In this tutorial, we will see how to implement a simple [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) and how to write a `bubble_sorter` to wrap it.
+In this tutorial, we will see how to implement a simple [bubble sort][bubble-sort] and how to write a `bubble_sorter` to wrap it.
 Step by step.

 ## The bubble sort algorithm

-The bubble sort is one of the simplest sorting algorithms to implement: it repeatedly goes through a collection, comparing adjacent elements and switching them if they are not in order, until the collection is sorted.
-There are some very specific cases where it might be the ideal algorithm, but it is useless most of the time.
-Anyway, here is a basic implementation taking a pair of iterators like many standard library algorithms:
+Bubble sort is one of the simplest sorting algorithms to implement: it repeatedly goes through a collection, comparing adjacent elements and switching them if they are not in order, until the collection is sorted.
+There are some very specific cases where it might be the ideal algorithm, but most of the time you're better off using another algorithm.
+Here is a basic implementation taking a pair of iterators like many standard library algorithms:

 ```cpp
 template<typename RandomAccessIterator>